 Thankfully, both boys have been able to take their afternoon nap together for a while now.
 (This took a lot of engineering on our parts during recent months though!)
 So I have about 1-2 hours of time all to myself.
 Usually, I spend it working on my writing assignments, scrapbooking, reading the Bible and sometimes taking a quick 20 min siesta.
 Once they’re up, it’s time for tea!
 Simple stuff – just biscuits or a home-made muffin, milk and cheese.

 Then I try to do an activity with them

 They talk to daddy and/or watch some TV while I prepare dinner.
-Dinner times are family times round the table, catching up on each other’s day and talking about the next day’s events.
+Dinner times are family times around the table, catching up on each other’s day and talking about the next day’s events.
 After dinner, daddy takes over doing crazy stuff with the boys (like horsey rides!) while I wash up the crockery and tidy up the place a little.
-Then it’s baths for the boys, and some reading before bedtime.
+Then it’s bathing for the boys and some reading before bedtime.
 They go to sleep at 9pm.